Conforama

-Conforama is Europe's second-largest home furnishings retail chain with over 200 stores in France, Spain, Switzerland, Portugal, Luxembourg, Italy, and Croatia.
+Conforama is Europe's second-largest home furnishings retail chain with over 200 stores in France, Spain, Switzerland, Portugal, Luxembourg and Italy.

 History and ownership

 In the early 1960s, Pierre and Guy Sordoillet, Jean Moll and Jacques Ragageot, supported by furniture dealers in the North and a Bordeaux manufacturer, Charles Minvielle, created a "Carrefour of furniture" by testing a discount formula in the outbuildings of an old farm in the suburbs of Lyon.
 In 1967, the first Conforama was opened in Saint-Priest, Rhône in a 2,500-square-metre industrial building.

 In 1976, Conforama was acquired by Agache-Willot.

 In 1981, the financial holding company experienced serious legal difficulties, and in 1991, Conforama was acquired by Pinault SA.
 Conforama set up its first commercial website in 1998.

 In March 2011, Conforama was sold by PPR to Steinhoff International, for a consideration of €1.2 billion.